the-real-kodoninja/InventoryManager/README.md

 -   **Compact Layouts**:

-    -   Generates SVG layouts for small spaces like storage units.
+    -   Generates 2D SVG and 3D models for small spaces like storage units.

     -   Optimizes storage for high-turnover items.